bogzbonny/yeehaw/README.md

 If you plan to build on yeehaw right now, that's great news!
 I'd like to keep you apprised of some upcoming changes.
-If you do wish to experiment and or start development on yeehaw I wouldn't be too afraid of these upcoming changes, I'll try'n help out anyone who needs a hand fixing things broken by upcoming refactors / update a breaking changes doc with upgrade instructions.
+If you do wish to experiment and or start development on yeehaw I wouldn't be too afraid of these upcoming changes, the majority of foreseeable major refactors have already been completed.
+While yeehaw is pre-1.0.0 all breaking changes will take place with a semver minor version upgrades which will be all new releases.
+In the short-term I don't plan on providing patch updates for bug fixes for minor versions.

+I'll try'n help out anyone who needs a hand understanding how to update their code if its been broken by a new release.
+Additionally a breaking changes doc with upgrade instructions shall be maintained.

 HAVE NO FEAR

  - There ain't much automated testing in here at all, soon a TUI snapshot tester is going to be developed, which should bring up coverage from about 0% as it stands.
- - Taffy is going to be integrated in as an extension to the DynVal location system.
+ - Taffy is going to be integrated in as an extension to the `DynLocationSet` system.
 It won't change the existing location mechanisms just build on top of them.
  - Proper window minimization behaviour is blocking on the Taffy integration such